 BACK TO judgeS

-Shahmeena Labeeb is a passionate urban planner and placemaker at Village Well in Melbourne, Australia, where she focuses on creating spaces that foster harmony between communities and nature.
-With a Master’s degree in Architecture and Urban Design from Australia and a Bachelor’s in Interior Architecture from Taylor’s University, Malaysia, her strong design background enables her […]
+Shahmeena Labeeb is a passionate urban designer and placemaker at Village Well in Melbourne, Australia, where she focuses on creating spaces that foster harmony between communities and the natural environment.
+With a Master’s degree in Architecture and Urban Design from Australia and a Bachelor’s degree in Interior Architecture from Taylor’s University, Malaysia, her strong design […]

-Shahmeena Labeeb is a passionate urban planner and placemaker at Village Well in Melbourne, Australia, where she focuses on creating spaces that foster harmony between communities and nature.
-With a Master’s degree in Architecture and Urban Design from Australia and a Bachelor’s in Interior Architecture from Taylor’s University, Malaysia, her strong design background enables her to craft functional, aesthetically engaging spaces that enhance community interaction and well-being.
+Shahmeena Labeeb is a passionate urban designer and placemaker at Village Well in Melbourne, Australia, where she focuses on creating spaces that foster harmony between communities and the natural environment.
+With a Master’s degree in Architecture and Urban Design from Australia and a Bachelor’s degree in Interior Architecture from Taylor’s University, Malaysia, her strong design background enables her to craft functional and aesthetically engaging spaces that enhance community interaction and well-being.

 Her notable projects include the Six Senses Burnham Beeches Placemaking Framework in Victoria and The Tranquility Project in Western Australia, a premium aged care and wellness facility designed to promote holistic living.